-The Hong Kong Global Studio is a two week, practice-based research studio for students of design.
+The Hong Kong Global Studio is a two week, practice-based research studio for undergraduate students of design.
 Working in small groups, students explore and observe a neighbourhood in Hong Kong.

 The studio teaches students to understand and respond to local social and cultural issues through the observation and critical analysis of designed objects, spaces and systems.
 Hong Kong is a city of contradictions that has experienced seismic political, social and cultural shifts in recent years.
 Students immerse themselves in Hong Kong’s material culture as a means of understanding these changes.